Property Disclosure Statement

 You are selling a pre-1978 property and must comply with the federal lead-based paint disclosure requirements in addition to state disclosure obligations.

-A buyer has requested specific information about the property's condition, and you need a structured form to ensure you address all required topics comprehensively.
+A buyer has requested specific information about the property's condition, and you need a structured form to ensure you address all required topics thoroughly.

 You want to establish a clear record of what you disclosed and when, protecting yourself against future claims that you concealed known defects.
 The disclosure complements the warranty deed by documenting the seller's knowledge.